vatlab/sos/doc/sos_format_v1.md

 Similar to directive `output`, dependent files can also be defined after `input` directive and consist of dependent files determined from loop variables.
 Option `dynamic` is also available for `depends` directive.

+The following figure summarizes the effect of `input` and `output` directives and input options `group_by` and `for_each` on the flow of input and output files and related variables.

 ![step options](step_options.jpg "step options")